 Not relevant.
 This pressure is considered applicable to mobile species, e.g. fish and marine mammals rather than seabed habitats.
-Physical and hydrographic barriers may limit the dispersal of spores, but spore dispersal is not considered under the pressure definition and benchmark.
+Physical and hydrographic barriers may limit the dispersal of spores.
+But spore dispersal is not considered under the pressure definition and benchmark.

+Death or injury by collision

+Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR

+Not relevant.
+Collision from grounding vessels is addressed under abrasion above.

+Visual disturbance

+Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR

+Not relevant

+🐐 Biological Pressures

-Death or injury by collision Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Not relevant.
-Visual disturbance Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Not relevant Biological Pressures Resistance Resilience Sensitivity Genetic modification & translocation of indigenous species Not relevant (NR) Not relevant (NR) No evidence (NEv) Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR
+Resistance Resilience Sensitivity Genetic modification & translocation of Not relevant (NR) Not relevant (NR) No evidence (NEv) indigenous species Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR

-There is little evidence for translocation of Saccharina latissima or Chorda filum over significant geographic distances.
-Nor is there any evidence regarding the genetic modification or effects of translocation of native kelp populations.
+At the time of writing there is no evidence for translocation of Saccharina latissima, Chorda filum over significant geographic distances.

-Introduction or spread of invasive non-indigenous species
+Introduction or spread of Very Low High

-High
+invasive non-indigenous

+species Q: High A: High C: High Q: High A: High C: High Q: High A: High C: High
-Undaria pinnatifida has received a large amount of research attention as a major Invasive Non-Indigenous Species (INIS) which could out-compete native UK kelp habitats (see Farrell & Fletcher,

-2006; Thompson & Schiel, 2012, Brodie et al., 2014; Hieser et al., 2014).
+Undaria pinnatifida has received a large amount of research attention as a major Invasive Non Indigenous Species (INIS) which could out-compete native UK kelp habitats (see Farrell & Fletcher, 2006; Thompson & Schiel, 2012, Brodie et al., 2014; Hieser et al., 2014).
 Undaria pinnatifida was first recorded in the UK, Hamble Estuary, in June 1994 (Fletcher & Manfredi, 1995) and has since spread to a number of British ports.
-Undaria pinnatifida is an annual species, sporophytes appear in Autumn and grow rapidly throughout winter and spring during which they can reach a length of 1.65m (Birkett et al., 1998b).
+Undaria pinnatifida is an annual species, sporophytes appear in Autumn and grow rapidly throughout winter and spring during which they can reach a length of 1.65m (Birket et al., 1998).
 Farrell & Fletcher (2006) suggested that native short lived species that occupy similar ecological niches to Undaria pinnatifida, such as Saccharina latissima or Chorda filum, are likely to be worst affected and out-competed by Undaria pinnatifida.
-Where present, an abundance of Undaria pinnatifida corresponded to a decline in Saccharina latisima (Farrel & Fletcher, 2006) and Laminaria hyperborea (Hieser et al., 2014).
+Where present an abundance of Undaria pinnatifida has corresponded to a decline in Saccharina lattisima (Farrel & Fletcher, 2006) and Laminaria hyperborea (Hieser et al., 2014).

-In New Zealand, Thompson & Schiel (2012) observed that native fucoids could out-compete U.pinnatifida and re-dominate the substratum.
+In New Zealand, Thompson & Schiel (2012) observed that native fucoids could out-compete Undaria pinnatifida and re-dominate the substratum.
 However, Thompson & Schiel (2012) suggested the fucoid recovery was partially due to an annual Undaria pinnatifida die back, which as noted by Heiser et al., (2014) does not occur in Plymouth sound, UK.
-Undaria pinnatifida was successfully eradicated on a sunken ship in Clatham Islands, New Zealand, by applying a heat treatment of 70°C (Wotton et al., 2004) however numerous other eradication attempts have failed, and as noted by Fletcher & Farrell, (1999) once established Undaria pinnatifida resists most attempts of long-term removal.
+Undaria pinnatifida was successfully eradicated on a sunken ship in Clatham Islands, New Zealand, by applying a heat treatment of 70 °C (Wotton et al., 2004) however numerous other eradication attempts have failed, and as noted by Fletcher & Farrell, (1999) once established Undaria pinnatifida resists most attempts of long-term removal.
 The biotope is unlikely to fully recover until Undaria pinnatifida is fully removed from the habitat, which as stated above is unlikely to occur.

 Sensitivity assessment.
-Resistance to the pressure is considered 'Low', and resilience 'Very Low'.
-The sensitivity of this biotope to the introduction of microbial pathogens is assessed as 'High'.
+Resistance to the pressure is considered 'Low', and resilience 'Very low'.
+The sensitivity of this biotope to introduction of microbial pathogens is assessed as 'High'.

-Introduction of microbialLowpathogensQ: Low A: NR C: NR

-High Q: High A: High C: High Low Q: Low A: Low C: Low
+Introduction of microbia Low High Low pathogens Q: Low A: NR C: NR Q: High A: Low C: High Q: Low A: L